 High Porosity Hair: Characteristics and Care Tips

-If your hair is constantly dehydrated and frizzy and air dries super fast after showering, you probably have high porosity hair.
+If your hair is constantly dehydrated and frizzy, and air dries super fast after showering, you probably have high porosity hair.
 But what does that mean exactly?

-Well, just like your hair type and texture impact things like stylability and how often you shampoo, porosity influences which products you should use in order to keep your hair optimally moisturized and healthy.
+Well, just like your hair type and texture impact things like stylability and how often you shampoo, porosity influences which products you should use in order to keep your hair optimally moisturized and looking healthy.

-Out of all the levels of porosity (low, medium, high), hair that’s highly porous requires the most effort.
 But that’s what we’re here for – to help you understand exactly what your hair needs to look and feel its best!

 Check out our ultimate guide to high porosity hair below, from what it looks like to how to care for it.